 Technology

-Two department heads at the Tay Nguyen General Hospital (Dak Lak) have provided startling explanations regarding a malfunctioning machine that remained in operation for two years, during which 255 patients underwent lithotripsy procedures.
+Two department heads at Dak Lak Province’s General Hospital have provided startling explanations regarding a malfunctioning machine that remained in use for two years, during which 255 patients underwent lithotripsy procedures.

-In South America, the birthplace of Physalis peruviana (Cape Gooseberry), this fruit is cultivated with meticulous care, using organic standards and selective breeding.
-The result is a vibrant, golden-orange fruit, plump and bursting with a sweet, delicate flavor that hints at notes of strawberry, apple, and grape.
-Renowned as a specialty, it is exported to Europe, Japan, and the United States, captivating palates worldwide.
+In South America, the birthplace of *Physalis peruviana* (Cape Gooseberry), this fruit is cultivated with meticulous care, using organic standards and selective breeding.
+The result is a plump, vibrant orange fruit with a sweet, delicate flavor that hints at notes of strawberry, apple, and grape.
+Renowned as a specialty, it is exported globally to Europe, Japan, and the United States.

 From the very onset of the Mid-Autumn season, roasted green rice flapjack has been creating a frenzy, with many eagerly seeking it out to savor or gift to loved ones.